 Current Federal Debt and Deficit

-Every month the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
-The following contains budget data for November 2024, the second month of fiscal year (FY) 2025.
+Every month, the U.S. Treasury releases data on the federal budget, including the current deficit or surplus.
+The following reflects budget data for November, calendar year 2025, the second month of fiscal year (FY) 2026.

 Current Federal Deficit